ryanduchin/music-video-collector/README.md

 I add the your_liked_videos view.

-Question: Does liking (and following) need backbone models/collections or only views (and the rest lives in Rails)
+Question: Does liking (and following) need backbone models/collections or only views (and the rest lives in Rails). backbone model, no collection, rest lives in rails!! see Eric's talk notes.

 [Details][phase-four]